bnjs/bnjs.github.io/pages/about-me.md

 My third love was language and philosophy.
 When I was 16 I started studying Japanese because it seemed hard and I was obsessed with a video game called [Shenmue](https://en.wikipedia.org/wiki/Shenmue).
 I studied <em>kanji</em> every day at Starbucks.
 I was also obsessed with traditional Japanese arts and culture.
 [MOFA Boston](http://www.mfa.org/)'s Japan Exhibit was a favorite hangout spot.
 I chose Japanese Language & Literature as my major in college.

 My first trip to Japan was a summer program in Hokkaido as a sophomore in '04.
 I spent the next summer in Shiga prefecture in '05, and got a [MEXT-Japan](http://www.mext.go.jp/english/) scholarship to study at Hokkaido University from '05 to '06.
-After graduating college in the States in '07, I returned again to start a new life as an English teacher in Tokyo.
+After graduating college in the States in '07, I returned again to begin a new life as an English teacher in Tokyo.

 I spent 2 years hating my job, which was at once soul-crushing and the most motivating experience of my life (to leave).
 I took fewer hours, scraped by, and busted my ass to catch up on software and the web.
 Landing my first job writing code was a top 5 happiest moment in my life, and the start of an exciting career in technology and startups.